AlessioScarfone/Digital-Signature-Chrome-Extension/README.md

 ### 1. Introduction

 The aim of this project is to create an integration of digital signature, with pkcs#11 token, within Chrome browser.
-The extension interacts with a native application developed in java which has the purpose of directly interact with the cryptographic harware.
+The extension interact with a native application developed in java which has the purpose of directly interact with the cryptographic harware.
 The user through the extension can sign a document (PDF) opened in a browser tab.
 The software supports CAdES and PAdES signature (both visible and not visible type).
-The app allows to sign both online document (the app download the document, sign it and create a new signed file) and local files.
+The app allows to sign both online document and local files.

 ### 2. Native application